Premier's Award Recipients

 Ramesh Ferris is one of the most influential polio activists in the world, committed to eradicating the disease by 2018.
 Born in India and a polio survivor himself, Ramesh was the first international adoption in the Yukon.
 After graduating from Confederation College, Ramesh reunited with his birth mother in India where he saw the ravages of polio and vowed to fight the disease.
 He organized Cycle to Walk and meets national and local leaders around the world, raising awareness about vaccination.
 He successfully lobbied Prime Minister Harper to commit $250 million to the Global Polio Eradication Initiative (GPEI) in April.

-Andrew Moorey2008 Ontario Premier's Award Recipient
+2008 Ontario Premier's Award Recipient

 Andrew Moorey